adritasharma/uppy-angular-library/projects/uppy-angular/README.md

 ### UppyConfig Description

-    export interface UppyConfig {
+interface UppyConfig {
     uploadAPI: {
         endpoint: string, // backend endpoint to upload files headers?: object // additional headers eg:Authorization Token }
     plugins?: {
-            Webcam?: boolean // Allow Taking Photo From Webcam GoogleDrive?: boolean,// Connect with GoogleDrive
-            Instagram?: boolean,// Connect with Instagram
-        },
+        GoogleDrive?: boolean // null | boolean - Allow Uploading Photo From GoogleDrive Instagram?: boolean // null | boolean - Allow Uploading Photo From Instagram Webcam?: boolean // null | boolean - Allow Taking Photo From Webcam Dropbox?: boolean // null | boolean - Allow Uploading Photo From Dropbox Facebook?: boolean // null | boolean - Allow Uploading Photo From Facebook ScreenCapture?: boolean // null | boolean - Allow Taking ScreenCast }
     id?: string, //A site-wide unique ID for the instance. autoProceed?: boolean, //Setting this to true will start uploading automatically after the first file is selected without waiting for upload button trigger. allowMultipleUploads?: boolean, //Setting this to true,  users can upload some files, and then add more files and upload those as well debug?: boolean,
     restrictions?: {
         maxFileSize?: number, //null | number — maximum file size in bytes for each maxNumberOfFiles?: number,//null | number — total number of files that can be selected minNumberOfFiles?: number,//null | number — minimum number of files that must allowedFileTypes?: Array<string> // null | array of wildcards image/*, exact mime types image/jpeg, or file extensions .jpg: ['image/*', '.jpg', '.jpeg', '.png', '.gif']
     },
+    showProgressDetails?: boolean, // By default, progress in Status Bar is shown as a simple percentage.
+If you would like to also display remaining upload size and time, set this to true. note?: string, // Optionally, specify a string of text that explains something about the upload for the user.
+This is a place to explain any restrictions that are put in place. width?:number, //null | number — Width of the Dashboard in pixels. height?:number, //null | number — Height of the Dashboard in pixels. browserBackButtonClose?: true
     meta?: {} //Metadata object, used for passing things like public keys, usernames, tags and so on }